 - Melt the butter: Place the butter in a saucepan set over medium heat.

 - Warm the stock: In another pot, warm the turkey stock.

 - Whisk in the flour: Sprinkle the flour onto the melted butter.
 Then, whisk to incorporate and break up any lumps.
 Cook the roux for another 1 to 2 minutes, or until the flour begins to thicken and turn golden brown.

 - Add the stock: Slowly pour the warm stock into the roux, whisking constantly.

-Be sure to pour the stock in slowly and whisk constantly as you do so.
-This is how you keep your gravy from being lumpy!
+Be sure to pour the stock in slowly, and whisk constantly as you do so.
+This is how you keep your gravy from becoming lumpy!